hrishi1212/recruiting-webapp-character/README.md

-# recruiting-webapp-character

-React Character Creation App
+# React Character Creation App

 This is a simple React application where users can create and manage a character for a role-playing game (RPG).
 It allows users to modify attributes, allocate skill points, select a class, and save the character's data.